AnAnAsIK1234/vega/README.md

 **The data do not support aggressively time-varying coefficients for most periods.**

-That means the main bottleneck is likely not model flexibility, but rather:
+That means the main bottleneck is likely not model flexibility, but rather noisy features

-- noisy features
-- unstable scaling
-- weak cross-sectional normalization
-- fragile interaction structure

 ---